wolfpup-software/hx-js/hx-request/README.md

 ## about

-`Hx-request` events define a barrier between hypermedia requests and their responses with DOM `events`.
+`Hx-request` define a barrier between hypermedia requests and their responses with DOM `events`.

-Hacker pups can tailor their own response to `hx-request` event without "espressive" apis and middleware gymnastics.
+Hacker pups can tailor their own `hx-request` callbacks to fetch custom responses without "espressive" apis and middleware gymnastics.

 WOOOF!